YaoChenLabWashU/Publication/Simulation_manuscript/README.md

 DataAnaysis_inMatlab: Functions used for FLIM data acquisition and analysis (fitting functions and empirical lifetime calculation).

-SimulationAnalysis_inPython: Functions used for simulation in FLiSimBA, written in Python.
+Simulation_inPython: Functions used for simulation in FLiSimBA, written in Python.
 Also includes functions for analysis (fitting and empirical lifetime calculation)